-Walking around Rome is a journey through time.
-They call it the Eternal City and quite literally, for it is nearly impossible to visit all of its many hidden corners, monuments, and museums.
-To avoid breaking the bank while visiting the hundreds of attractions of Rome, there is the Omnia Card.
+Strolling through Rome is a journey back in time.
+They call it the Eternal City and for me, it is literal, because you never finish visiting its corners, monuments and museums.
+To make sure that its long list of attractions doesn't take its toll, there's the Omnia Card.

-Let me start by telling you that the Omnia Card is nothing more or less than a pass to visit the city with free admission or discounts in most of its points of interest.
+I'll start by telling you that the Omnia Card is nothing more or less than a pass to visit the city with free admission or discounts at most of its points of interest.

-In addition to free tickets and discounts in the main points of interest of the city, it also provides free transportation around the city (tourist bus included) and a few bucks off the price of guided tours, bicycle rental, tickets to shows or visits to archaeological areas.
+In addition to free admission and discounts at the main points of interest in the city, it also provides free transportation around the city (tourist bus included) and economic advantages in hiring guided tours, bike rentals, tickets to shows or visits to archaeological areas.
 Regarding the price, it will depend on the modality you want to buy.

 24-hour Omnia Card

-This type is fully focused on the Vatican and will allow you to visit all the points of interest in Vatican City (Vatican Museums, Vatican Gardens, St. Peter's Basilica, and access to the Dome).
+It is the specialized Vatican card and will serve you to visit all the points of interest of the Vatican City (Vatican Museums, Vatican Gardens, St. Peter's Basilica and access to the Dome).

 72-hour Omnia Card